 (ii) under any arrangement made with any Government department or public authority for the carrying out of works authorised by it under this Act.

 [Section 20A inserted: No. 32 of 1955 s.
 6; amended: No. 42 of 1982 s.
-42.]
+42; No. 19 of 2022 s.
+17.]

 21. Power of entry

-(1) The Commissioner or any officer or employee may, in the exercise or performance of any power, authority, duty or function conferred or imposed upon him by or under this Act, enter any land and make such surveys, place such marks and carry out such investigations thereon (including the taking of specimens of soil) as he may deem necessary.
+(1) The Commissioner or any officer or employee may, in the exercise or performance of any power, authority, duty or function conferred or imposed upon the Commissioner or officer or employee by or under this Act, enter any land and make such surveys, place such marks and carry out such investigations thereon (including the taking of specimens of soil) as the Commissioner or officer or employee may deem necessary.
 It shall be the duty of the Commissioner or officer or employee to make such survey, place such marks, or carry out such investigations only after at least 7 days’ notice in writing has been given to the owner of such land or the actual occupier of the land at the time and with the minimum of interference with the lawful activities upon the land which are being carried on by such owner or occupier.

 (1a) Notwithstanding subsection (1) the notice referred to in that subsection —